eth-act/wasrisc/README.md

-# WASM to C to RISC-V Pipeline
+# WASRISC

 This repository contains a toolchain for transpiling WASM-WASI programs to run on bare metal RISC-V targets.
 The main target for this repository are RISCV zkVMs.
 One can think of this target as a very limited virtual CPU.

 Note: Any language that compiles to WASM with WASI support(0.1) can use this pipeline